nikhgupta/dotfiles/README.md

 My Dot Castle
 =============

+    $INSTALL_LOCATION="~/.dotfiles"
+    mkdir -p $INSTALL_LOCATION && cd $INSTALL_LOCATION
-    git clone git@github.com:nikhgupta/dotfiles.git ~/.dotfiles
+    git clone git://github.com/nikhgupta/dotfiles.git .
-    cd ~/.dotfiles
-    git submodule update --init
-    export DISPLAY_LOAD_ORDER_REAL=NON_EMPTY
-    rake install && rake reload
+    rake install

-The above commands loads the dotfiles into the current machine while it displays the name of the files as they are sourced into the Shell.
-This is specially useful at the time of debugging for some issue.
+The above commands loads the dotfiles into the current machine.
+Although, in my opinion, its wiser to install at a location such as: ~/Code/__dotfiles,
+because:
+  - all your code-related data can be stored in a single directory: ~/Code
+  - More importantly, since the folder isn't hidden anymore, you will be intrigued to make changes to the contents of this folder.

 Notes
 -----
-* You can simply set the environment variable `DISPLAY_LOAD_ORDER_REAL` to some `non_empty` value to view which files have been sourced into the current Shell.
-* You can also set the environment variable `DISPLAY_LOAD_ORDER_ALL` to some `non_empty` value to view all the files that will be loaded, if they exist.
-* You are also able to view the load order in the exact order it took place and hence, this will really help with any troubleshooting or while debugging.
+To make real use of this dotfiles repository, please read the included SETUP file, since it contains some very important instructions on how to set everything up.